-The day after Christmas, you can stock up on wrapping paper, Christmas decorations, and all the other goodies you wanted, but at a much lower price.
-Commonly known as “Exchange Day” by all the retailers, the day after Christmas sales designs.
+Commonly known as “Exchange Day” by retailers, the sales that are held on the day after Christmas let you stock up on wrapping paper, Christmas decorations, and all the other goodies you wanted, but at a much lower price.

-With most people typically having off December 26th, the big box stores know people are looking to exchange their unwanted and wrong-sized Christmas gifts, and they tempt consumers to spend while they’re at it.
+Retailers know people are looking to exchange their unwanted and wrong-sized Christmas gifts before they forget, and they tempt consumers to spend while they are at it.

-1. Browse the Christmas Isles & Big Box Stores
+1. Browse The Christmas Aisles & Big Box Stores

-Many of the big box retailers have to unload all of their Christmas stuff they didn’t sell.
+Many of the big box retailers have to unload all of the Christmas stuff they didn't sell.
 This includes: